agilesix/AgileSix.com/src/pages/careers.md

   We intentionally build structures that incentivize behaviors aligning with our Just Cause and integrity.
 For us to win, the Government, users and taxpayers must also win.

+  ### Benefits

+  Agile Six offers strong support for the people that work here, and part of that includes a great list of benefits.

+  **Fully Remote**

+  - Work-life balance + flexibility

+  **Financial Wellness**

+  - Competitive and equitable salary

+  - 401K matching: 100% matching up to 4% of your salary

+  - Tenure-based profit sharing

+  - Employee Stock Ownership Plan (ESOP) for all employees!

+  **Health Insurance**

+  - Medical, Dental, Vision:

+  Agile Six pays 90% of your premiums and 80% for all enrolled family members.

+  **Life & Disability Insurance**

+  - Employer-paid life insurance (1x your salary)

+  - Employer-paid short and long term disability insurance

+  **Paid Time Off**

+  - 30+ vacation days: 18 accrued days per year + 12 paid holidays + Election Day off

+  - Flexible wellness days, to disconnect, recharge, recover, and recuperate.

+  **Parental Leave**

+  - Company-paid leave for all new parents by birth or adoption.

+  **Continuing Education**

+  - Company-paid, self-managed professional development
 cta:
   cta-description: Have questions about working with Agile Six?
   cta-label: Drop us a line